Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 "Ingredients not in array" Single string instead of array Wrap in square brackets

-"Image too small" Width under 1200px Use larger image
+"Image too small" Width under 1200px Use larger source image

 Advanced Recipe Schema Strategies

-Once you've mastered the basics, these advanced techniques can give you an edge:
+Once you've mastered the basics, these advanced techniques provide meaningful competitive advantages:

 2. Video Integration

-Recipes with video perform 94% better in search.
-Add VideoObject schema:
+Recipes with video schema perform 94% better in search results.
+Add VideoObject:

 "video": { "@type": "VideoObject", "name": "How to Make Perfect Pasta", "description": "Step-by-step video tutorial", "thumbnailUrl": "https://example.com/video-thumb.jpg", "contentUrl": "https://example.com/video.mp4", "uploadDate": "2026-01-11", "duration": "PT5M30S"}